 Things are looking damning for Cullen with reports saying Cullen’s wife had believed he was having an affair with his assistant at work.
 Milton suggests to Lomax to be there for his wife and drop handling Cullen’s case, as Mary Ann becomes increasingly unwell… and if you want to know more you know what to do…

-It was interesting to see Lomax’s character change from your first impressions of an apparent loved up nice guy who happened to be fighting for the defense in a controversial court case.
-The many layers of Lomax’s character were revealed “after recess” and his then courtroom and subsequent behaviour was increasingly more abhorrent.
+It was interesting to see Lomax’s character change from your first impressions of an apparent loved up nice guy who happened to be fighting for the defence in a controversial court case.
+The many layers of Lomax’s character were revealed “after recess” and his then courtroom and subsequent behaviour were increasingly more abhorrent.

-Mary Ann’s character appeared to develop mental health problems or as it’s hinted at on that she may had insight into the more devilish doings of Milton and his colleagues.
-On reflection (no pun intended) her fears and thoughts were seen as she looked in a mirror, and this device appears as symbolic for her sanity.
-First with showing the beliefs of those company wives and workers demons which led to a more tragic scene involving a broken mirror.
+Mary Ann’s character appeared to develop mental health problems or as it’s hinted at that she may have insight into the more devilish doings of Milton and his colleagues.
+On reflection (no pun intended) her fears and thoughts were seen as she looked in a mirror, and this device appears as symbolic of her sanity.
+First with showing the beliefs of those company wives and workers demons led to a more tragic scene involving a broken mirror.